DennisKGlover/Using_Twitter_to_model_traffic/README.md

 # Using_Twitter_to_model_traffic
-Modelling traffic changes using Twitter data from the API
+Modelling traffic changes using Twitter data from the API.